adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 ### Cluster Domains Status

 When stork is deployed with Portworx enabled with cluster domains it creates a new ClusterDomainsStatus CRD object.
 This can be used to find out the current state of all the cluster domains.
-Each Kubernetes cluster, where stork is deployed will have this object automatically created.
-You can use the following commands to get the current status
+Each Kubernetes cluster where Stork is deployed will have this object automatically created.
+You can use the following commands to get the current status:

 ```
 # storkctl get clusterdomainsstatus